 It's no secret that many people want to have a brighter, whiter smile.
 But before you decide to whiten your teeth, it's important to understand the potential risks and side effects.
 Whitening your teeth can be a great way to improve your appearance, but it can also cause damage if not done properly.
 Since 1954, we've been teaching people around the world how to take care of their oral health.

 Today, I wanted to share five myths about teeth whitening and the truth behind each one.

-May increase sensitivity to gums or dentin.
-In severe cases, you could cause permanent damage to your mouth and teeth.
+Myth 1: Whitening Too Often or With Too Much Product at Once Can Damage TeethThis is true.
+Over-whitening can cause sensitivity to gums or dentin, and in severe cases, you could cause permanent damage to your mouth and teeth.
 Going to the dentist significantly reduces these risks.
 These are trained professionals who do it regularly.